 Did not address adding the additional comment, key type columns.
 These do not seem to be readily available from the sshkey gem we are using and seem to need further exploration.
 I think we need to stop the scope creep, unless this is critical information.
 Please let me know if so.

-#27 Updated by Peter Amstutz almost 6 years ago
+#27 Updated by Peter Amstutz about 6 years ago

 - "Fingerprint" is one word